Muslim World League: MWL Delegation to Afghanistan

-International Conference on: Girl's Education in Muslim Communities: Challenges and Opportunities
+International Conference on Girl's Education in Muslim Communities: Challenges and Opportunities

-In January 2025, the Muslim World League launched a historic initiative in form of an international conference to support the education of girls in Muslim communities.
+In January 2025, the Muslim World League conducted an international conference to support the education of girls in Muslim communities.

 Conducted under the patronage and in the presence of the Prime Minister of Pakistan, Muhammad Shehbaz Sharif, and in collaboration with the OIC, the conference focused on building a consensus among noted religious scholars from various Islamic schools of thought and sects regarding the right to education for Muslim girls.

 The two-day conference gathered several ministers from OIC states, ambassadors, religious scholars and muftis, representatives from global organizations including UNESCO, UNICEF, and the World Bank in debate and discussion focused on promoting girls’ education across the Muslim world.

-The event was also attended by Nobel Laureate Malala Yousafzai, who travelled to Pakistan to support an unprecedented coalition of traditional Muslim faith leadership, civil and humanitarian agencies, and human rights associations.
+The event was also attended by Nobel Laureate Malala Yousafzai, who travelled to Pakistan to support the coalition of traditional Muslim faith leadership, civil and humanitarian agencies, and human rights associations.

-The conference culminated in the signing of the Islamabad Declaration, which establishes an irrevocable right to education for all Muslim girls.
+The conference culminated in the signing of the Islamabad Declaration, which endorses the right to education for all Muslim girls.
 This declaration has been endorsed by senior muftis, leading scholars, their jurisprudential councils, representatives of Islamic bodies and councils, academic institutions, governmental and non-governmental international organizations and prominent global activists.

 International Conference on Faith in a Changing World

 In October 2024, the Muslim World League convened an international conference titled Faith in a Changing World under the patronage of the King of Morocco, Mohammed VI.

-The conference explored the enduring significance of faith, the challenges posed by atheism, and deliberated strategies for effective engagement.
+The conference explored the significance of faith, the challenges posed by atheism, and deliberated strategies for engagement.
 The gathering was attended by various religious, and civil society leaders.
-It concluded with issuance of the "Charter of Faith in a Changing World," which emphasizes that religious and intellectual beliefs vary in their understanding of believing in God, but there was, however, was a consensus to collaborate in confronting nihilistic and atheistic ideologies.
+It concluded with issuance of the "Charter of Faith in a Changing World," which emphasizes that religious and intellectual beliefs vary in their understanding of believing in God, but there was, however, a consensus to collaborate in confronting nihilistic and atheistic ideologies.

 International Conference of Religious Leaders Promoting Interfaith Harmony among Followers of Religions

-In May 2024, MWL collaborated with Prime Minister of Malaysia Anwar Ibrahim to host one of the largest gatherings of religious leaders in Kuala Lumpur.
+In May 2024, MWL collaborated with Prime Minister of Malaysia Anwar Ibrahim to host religious leaders in Kuala Lumpur.
 Titled Promoting Interfaith Harmony among Followers of Religions, the gathering brought together about 2,000 religious and intellectual figures from 57 countries.
 The event discussed various themes, including pluralism, tolerance, moderation, education, building bridges, and inclusive commonalities.

 It also discussed the importance of religion in promoting world peace, consolidating solidarity among peoples, and exploring ways of civilizational cooperation, in addition to launching initiatives emanating from the Charter of Makkah as well as highlighting noble religious values.